 How Efficient is Smoking a Joint?

 Increased competition across marijuana markets has also driven producers to branch out into offering blunts, which are hollowed-out cigars filled with marijuana, and spliffs, which are joints rolled with cannabis and tobacco.
 Further, the communal preference for joints, blunts, and spliffs varies geographically.
 Europeans prefer spliffs, while Americans prefer consuming joints and blunts, and so on.
 It is worth noting, however, that the European cannabis lexicon flips “spliff” and “joint.”
-Across the pond, spliffs are marijuana-only cigarettes while joints contain both marijuana and tobacco, like a “joint” operation.
+On the continent, spliffs are marijuana-only cigarettes while joints contain both marijuana and tobacco, like a “joint” operation.

 Do Prerolls Have a Shelf Life?

-How Do You Extend a Preroll’s Shelf Life?
+How Do You Extend Preroll Shelf Life?

-Controlling humidity is a little more difficult, but humidity storage container or other vacuum-sealed containers allow consumers to protect their cannabis from damaging humidity without the hassle of maintaining dehumidifiers.
+Controlling humidity is a little more difficult, but humidity storage or other vacuum-sealed containers allow consumers to protect their cannabis from damaging humidity without the hassle of maintaining dehumidifiers.

 When it comes to storing, it’s all about location, location, location.
 Keeping cannabis in a dark and cool location is optimal.
 Find a spot in a pantry or under the stairs to keep marijuana safe from light and heat, both of which greatly hasten cannabis’ natural degradation.